C3viche/Knight-s-Tour/README.md

 * The starting position of the knight in number coordinates:
     * must be entered as x, y
     * not input validation, so very error prone

-### Heuristic Solution (USE THIS)

-* Dimensions of the abstract "chess board" (m x n)
-* The starting position of the knight in number coordinates
-    * This is done because not all chess boards have letter indications
-    * (0, 0) is the the top left corner, y increases going down the board, and x increases going right

 ## Keep in Mind